michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 * The matrix's size in rows and columns
 * Whether the shift registers used for controlling columns should be set to `HIGH` or `LOW` to turn on the column.
 * Whether the shift registers used for controlling rows should be set to `HIGH` or `LOW` to turn on the row
+* The length of the delay that should be present between turning on each rows while multiplexing.
+By default, this delay is set to zero (no delay).
+However, if you are using slow switch for the row's power, such as a UDN2981 which has a 2 microsecond urn off time, introducing a short period of all rows being off in between each row update can eliminate LED ghosting.
 * The pin which will be used to send the latch signal.

 #### LEDMatrix
 The `LEDMatrix` driver is used for matrices of single color LEDs.
-This drive uses a `MutableGlyph` as its image buffer.
+This driver uses a `MutableGlyph` as its image buffer.

+#### GrayScaleLEDMatrix
+The `GrayScaleLEDMatrix` driver is used for matrices of single color LEDs, but will effect a grayscale using PWM on each LED.
+This driver uses a `MutableGrayScaleImage` as its image buffer.

 #### RGBLEDMatrix
 The `RGBLEDMatrix` driver is used for matrices of RGB color LEDs.
 This drive uses a `MutableRGBImage` as its image buffer.

 In addition to the basic options listed above, when constructing an `RGBLEDMatrix` object, you need to indicate the shift register bit layout for the RGB columns.
 See the [Bit Layouts](#bit-layouts) section of this document.

 ### Animation Management
 #### TimerAction
 A `TimerAction` object allows you to manage a variably timed action in a manner that does not require the use of a clock interrupt.
 Since timer interrupts are not used, the timing of action may not be precise, so this class should only be used for actions that are not sensitive to some variability in the action timing.
 The object has a `loop()` method that should be called in every call to the global `loop()` method.